uthappa123/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-arm-template.md

 - Microsoft.Network/networkInterfaces
 - Microsoft.Compute/virtualMachines

-## Deploy the template
+## Deploy the template with default parameters

 To use the template from the Azure CLI, login in and choose your subscription.
-Then run:
+Then run the scripts below.
+This is a basic deployment with default Game Dev VM parameters.
+It deploys a Windows 10 VM with Unreal Engine 5.0.1 installed which has RDP as the remote connection method.

 ```azurecli-interactive
 read -p "Enter the name of the resource group to create:" resourceGroupName &&